FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/unconf_access_management.md

     "title": "PassPort AM persistent cache ",
     "linkTitle": "PassPort AM persistent cache ",
     "weight": "210"
-}This section describes how to configure access management when not using <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>.
+}This section describes how to configure access management when not using .

-When enabled, <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> retrieves all permissions from the PassPort AM server and stores this information in the cache.
-This allows <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> to continue to operate using the stored information if the PassPort AM server is non-operational.
+When enabled, {{< TransferCFT/componentshortname  >}} retrieves all permissions from the PassPort AM server and stores this information in the cache.
+This allows {{< TransferCFT/componentshortname  >}} to continue to operate using the stored information if the PassPort AM server is non-operational.

 > **Note:**
 >